Angela Saini: Career

+Saini began writing while at university, authoring two articles for The LIP Magazine.

-Saini worked as a reporter at the BBC, and left in 2008 to become a freelance writer.
+She worked as a reporter at the BBC, and left in 2008 to become a freelance writer.
 In 2008 Saini won a Prix CIRCOM for her investigation of fake universities, focusing on Isles International University.
 She was named European Young Science Writer of the Year in 2009.

-In 2012, she won the Association of British Science Writers Award for best news item, 2012.
+In 2012, she won the Association of British Science Writers Award for best news item published in 2011.
 She was a Knight Science Journalism Fellow at the Massachusetts Institute of Technology between 2012 and 2013.
 In 2015 she won the American Association for the Advancement of Science Gold Award.

-In August 2017 an internal memo written by a Google employee about the company's diversity policies, (Google's Ideological Echo Chamber), received public attention.
+In August 2017, an internal memo written by a Google employee about the company's diversity policies, (Google's Ideological Echo Chamber), received public attention.
 Saini criticised the memo, calling it "[not] just intellectual laziness; [but] prejudice masquerading as fact".